 Pay for your onchain transactions

-TestUSDC is currently the only supported token for converting into EVMx credits.
-See available TestUSDC contract address per chain here.
+USDC is currently the only supported token to deposit and be converted into EVMx credits.

-How the fee system works
+How the credits system works

-The fee system uses a single fees
+The credits system uses a single fees

 parameter that serves dual purposes:

-- Minimum deposit requirement: Users must deposit at least this amount before initiating transactions
+- Minimum deposit requirement: Users must deposit at least this amount before initiating transactions with that AppGateway

 - Maximum fee limit: Sets an upper bound on transaction costs to protect users from excessive charges